Last reviewed 21 March 2025

 For entering Ireland see below.

-Upcoming new border formalities
+Upcoming new border schemes

 The European Commission has published an explainer on the difference between EES and ETIAS.